 As a Department committed to excellence in teaching and to mentoring our students, we are particularly proud of the many accomplishments of our students.
-The following are some accomplishments over the past two years that we would like to highlight:
+The following are some accomplishments from recent years:

-National Honor Society: During the past two years, 21 Department majors received national recognition being inducted into Pi Sigma Alpha, the National Political Science Honor Society in Washington, D.C.
+National Honor Society: Approximately 40 Department majors received national recognition being inducted into Pi Sigma Alpha, the National Political Science Honor Society in Washington, D.C., since 2010.

-Law School: During the past two years, more than 12 Department graduates applied or are in the process of applying to law school.
-They have been accepted at various schools including Charlestown, Dickinson/Penn State, Drexel, Maryland, Rutgers, Roger Williams, Seton Hall, Temple, Vermont, Villanova, and Widener.
+Law School: Since 2010, over 30 Department graduates applied or are in the process of applying to law school.
+They have been accepted at various schools including American, Baltimore, Charlestown, Dickinson/Penn State, Drexel, Georgetown, George Washington, Maryland, Pace, Rutgers, Roger Williams, Seton Hall, Temple, Vermont, Villanova, and Widener.

-Graduate School: During the past two years, more than 10 Department graduates have applied to graduate school both in the United States and in Europe in fields as diverse as Public Administration, Urban Planning, Environmental Policy, International Relations, History, Secondary Education, and Democracy and Development.
-These students have been accepted at such institutions as American University, Georgia Tech, La Salle, Rutgers, and Villanova.
+Graduate School: Department graduates have applied to graduate school both in the United States and in Europe in fields as diverse as public administration, urban planning, environmental policy, international relations, history, secondary education, and democracy and development.
+These students have been accepted at such institutions as American University, Delaware, Georgia Tech, La Salle, Lehigh, Harvard, Newcastle, Rutgers, Saint Louis and Villanova.

-Politics, Policy, and Consulting: During the past two years, more than 10 Department graduates have advanced their careers in positions as diverse as the offices of a Philadelphia City Councilman, a Pennsylvania State Representative, a United States Congresswoman, a Pennsylvania public relations practitioner, a government affairs official with a Washington D.C. consulting firm, and an exit polling coordinator
+Politics, Policy, and Consulting: Department graduates have advanced their careers in positions as diverse as the offices of a Philadelphia City Councilman, a Pennsylvania State Representative, a United States Congresswoman, a Pennsylvania public relations practitioner, a government affairs official with a Washington D.C. consulting firm, and an exit polling coordinator.

-International Experience: During the past two years, more than 10 Department majors took advantage of University programs and participated in either Travel Study or Study Abroad Programs.
-In those two years various Department students pursued their education in Israel/Palestine, Vietnam, Rome, Italy, Galway, Ireland, Australia, Russia, Prague, Czech Republic, and Portugal.
+International Experience: Many Department majors take advantage of University programs and participate in either Travel Study or Study Abroad Programs.
+Various Department students pursued their education in or conducted travel study to Israel/Palestine, Vietnam, Italy, Turkey, Ireland, Australia, Russia, Czech Republic, the Texas-Mexico Border, and Portugal.